lykyd/tools/README.md

 **Stash**
 stashes staged and unstaged tracked files.
 - git stash save
-- git stash save —-keep-index : stash unstaged files only
+- git stash save --keep-index : stash unstaged files only
-- git stash save —-include-untracked : stash untracked files too
+- git stash save --include-untracked : stash untracked files too
 - git stash list : display stash in queue
-- git stash list —-stat : more details on the stashed files
+- git stash list --stat : more details on the stashed files
 - git stash apply OR git stash apply stash@{2}: apply stash 0 by default except if we specify a number
 - git stash drop : to remove the stash 0 from the queue (after stash apply)
 - git stash pop : get last stash apply and drop it (if conflict you need to drop manually)